Missouri River

 Midges and Blue-winged Olives will hatch from late March through May.
 Caddis will arrive in early May, leave in June and then come back in July and usually stay through the fall.
 There is rarely a day on the Missouri where we can’t get any trout to eat a caddis, even into late October.

-The terrestrial is usually in full swing by August 1st, with grasshoppers, ants, and beetles getting gobbled up by big-eyed trout up and down the river.
-The fall Blue-winged Olive and October Caddis hatches round out the season, and usually send us into winter with a last blast.
+The terrestrial is usually in full swing by July 15, with grasshoppers, ants, and beetles getting gobbled up by big-eyed trout up and down the river.
+The fall Blue- winged Olive and October Caddis hatches round out the season, and usually send us into winter with a last blast.
 It is a true insect smorgasbord.

 Best Areas of the River to Fish